edgelesssys/constellation/docs/versioned_docs/version-1.5/getting-started/install.md

 **Production**

-For production clusters, use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) on a trusted machine:
+For production clusters, use the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) on a trusted machine:

 ```bash
 az login